dfinster/fortc.com/docs/index.md

 I'm the manager of technical communications at [**Vultr**](https://www.vultr.com), a public cloud infrastructure company.
 I wrote their [**style guide**](https://www.vultr.com/docs/vultr-docs-style-guide/), [**API documentation**](https://www.vultr.com/api/), and [**many of their support articles**](https://www.vultr.com/docs/).

-Before joining Vultr, my wife and I started an IT consulting partnership that served corporate and government clients for 16 years, until we closed it February 2020.
-Earlier in my career, I worked as a programmer for Levi Strauss & Co., Thomson Reuters, and Corel.
+Before joining Vultr in February 2020, my wife and I ran an IT consulting partnership that served corporate and government clients for 16 years.
+Before that, I worked as a programmer for Levi Strauss & Co., Thomson Reuters, Corel, and was part owner in a hard drive repair and data recovery lab.

 I publish my [**portfolio**](https://dfinr.notion.site) and reading list in Notion.
 When I'm not at a keyboard, I like to cook, sail, and play guitar.